tydaeus/notes/windows/powershell/powershell_common_tasks.md

 **Warning**: a "null" object will be returned for each instance of the parent tag that does not contain the desired child tag (e.g. for each `TagLev1` tag that doesn't contain a `TagLev2`).

+## Working with JSON

 ### Reading JSON
-Use `ConvertFrom-Json` to convert a string into an object, similar to `JSON.Parse`.
+Use `ConvertFrom-Json` to convert a string into a PSCustomObject, similar to `JSON.Parse`.
 Note that this works only with a string, not a string array, so you'll need to `-Join` the string[] if reading from a file.

 All together:
 ```powershell
 $resultObject = (Get-Content $filePath) -Join "`n" | ConvertFrom-Json
 ```

+### Writing JSON
+Use `ConvertTo-Json` to convert an object into JSON, similar to `JSON.Stringify`.
+Note, however, that unlike `JSON.Stringify`, `ConvertTo-Json` adds some metadata.

 ## Get Contents of a Directory
 `Get-ChildItem $dirPath`.
 Use the `-Recurse` parameter for recursive traversal, and the `-Force` parameter to include hidden and system files.